- Things to Know

 - body mass index determination, and

-- normalcy of thyroid, breast, and pelvic examinations.
+- the normalcy of thyroid, breast, and pelvic examinations.

-In addition the health-care professional should review any symptoms that the women is experiencing, including psychiatric symptoms
+In addition, the health care professional should review any symptoms that the woman is experiencing, including psychiatric symptoms.

 Tests and exams

-Laboratory tests should be individualized for each woman, and may include a:
+Laboratory tests should be individualized for each woman and may include the following: